eau-de-la-seine/universal-serializer/README.md

 Binary:
 * Java
+* Google Protocol Buffers

 File:
 * CSV
 * Excel

 Text:
-* Base 64
+* Base64 and Base64 Url
 * JWT
 * XML

 ## API

-All implementation classes inherit from the `Serializer` interface, this interface has the following methods :
+All implementation classes inherit from the `Serializer` interface, this common interface has the following methods :

 * `serialize(X myObject) : Y` : For serializing your object to \[ binary | text | file \] data format
 * `deserialize(Y mySerializedData) : X` : For deserializing your serialized data to Java object